rumanalikhan/basic-school-management-system-in-c-sharp/README.md

 2. Compile and run the program using a C# compiler or an integrated development environment (IDE) such as Visual Studio.
 3. Follow the on-screen instructions to navigate through the menus and interact with the system.

-## Contributions
-As the developer of this School Management System, I, **Ruman Ali**, led the development effort.
-My contributions and dedication have been instrumental in the creation and improvement of this project.